bs2kbs2k/smlinux/README.md

 	smlinux update

-## **What about distros other than Ubuntu?**
+## **What about distros other than Debian or Arch?**
 *Developed under Bodhi 5.1 and tested under Slax so should work automatically on Ubuntu and Debian.
 Arch Fedora OpenSuSE confirmed working by users.*

-Paste the command string recccommended below for your distribution directly into a terminal before running smlinux, or set your `Linux=` command string to one that works with your distribution such as those listed below.  smlinux only installs dependendencies automatically during the very first installation; if you wish to trigger installation again run `smlinux depends` or append ` --depends` to `smlinux update` or `smlinux build`.
+Paste the command string recccommended below for your distribution directly into a terminal before running smlinux.  smlinux only installs dependendencies automatically during the very first installation; if you wish to trigger installation again run `smlinux depends` or append ` --depends` to `smlinux update` or `smlinux build`.
 If your distribution needs additional dependencies not listed here, please let me know their names so I can add them.

 Some build targets depend on additional packages not listed below, for example Android builds require `android-sdk`/`openjava-jdk`, dos targets require `djgpp`, web targets enscripten, sm64nx requires gcc version 8 or newer, or using sdl1 requires additional libraries, all of which smlinux only installs when those targets are specified.
 Users of distros without apt will need to install appropriate gcc, sdl1.2, or JDK as needed for such targets in addition to what is listed below.